What is BCF?

 Manage issues in the cloud

-KUBUS takes BIM collaboration to the next level with BIMcollab; BCF based issue management software in the cloud.
+BIMcollab takes BIM collaboration to the next level; BCF based issue management software in the cloud.
 Structure your workflow for storing, sharing and managing issues.
 Combine it with the BCF Managers or use our API to make a direct connection from your own BIM tool to BIMcollab.